A book on the rise of Indian-Americans inspired by Kamala Harris | Politics

 A book on the rise of Indian-Americans inspired by Kamala Harris

-A group of influential Indian-Americans, scholars, diplomats and entrepreneurs have come together to write an anthology to document the historic election of Kamala Harris as Vice President and the rise of the small but powerful Indian-American community in the United States.The story of Vice President Kamala Harris ascending to the Vice Presidency is one of public service, and of struggle, hard work and the diasporas potential to succeed.
+A group of influential Indian-Americans, scholars, diplomats and entrepreneurs have come together to write an anthology to document the historic election of Kamala Harris as the Vice President of the United States and the rise of the small but powerful Indian diaspora in this country.

 - Country: